 As a carer, you have the right to an assessment of your needs.

-- If the person you care for has a care needs assessment you can choose to have an assessment of your needs at the same time.
+Alternatively, if the person you care for has a care needs assessment you can choose to have an assessment of your needs at the same time.
 Your needs are looked at together in one process as a combined assessment.
 A combined assessment will usually be done through social care services

-All carer assessments will:
+All carer’s assessments will:

 - give you a chance to talk about your health and wellbeing and the challenges of caring